 A new browser tab opens and you are prompted to choose an account.

-However, as shown in this quickstart, you can also specify a project, and set up the required Google services, directly with the
+However, this quickstart shows you how to specify a project and set up the required Google services directly with the

 bmctlcommand when you create your clusters.
-When you do this,
+When you do these actions with

-bmctlalways uses the project ID you specify when issuing the command.
+bmctl, it always uses the project ID that you specify in the command.

 gcloud components install kubectl

-The command-line tool for creating clusters in Anthos clusters on bare metal is
+bmctl command-line tool to create clusters in Anthos clusters on bare metal.